Open Data Hub logo

 If you omit this line, the Ray cluster is created in the current project.

-If you omit this line, the default Ray cluster image quay.io/modh/ray:2.35.0-py39-cu121 is used.
-The default Ray image is compatible with NVIDIA GPUs that are supported by CUDA 12.1.
-This image is an AMD64 image, which might not work on other architectures.
+The default Ray images are compatible with NVIDIA GPUs that are supported by CUDA 12.1.
+The default images are AMD64 images, which might not work on other architectures.

 3. If your cluster administrator has not configured a default local queue, specify the local queue for the Ray cluster, as shown in the following example: